hechoendrupal/drupal-console-book/es/commands/generate-entity-content.md

 ## Opciones disponibles
 Opción | Detalles
 -------|-------------
---module | Nombre del módulo.
+--module | The Module name.
---entity-class | Clase de la entidad de contenido --entity-name | Nombre de la entidad de contenido --base-path | El directorio raíz para las rutas de la entidad de contenido --label | Etiqueta
+--entity-class | The content entity class --entity-name | The content entity name
+--base-path | The base-path for the content entity routes --label | The label
---has-bundles | La entidad tiene bundles
+--has-bundles | Entity has bundles
+--is-translatable | Content entity translatable